brittwoodard/embodied-creative/_proposals/amy.md

 ---
 layout: proposal
 slug: amy
-title: Amy P.
+title: Amy
-objective_html: The objective of this website is to create an engaging, informative, and user-friendly platform that reflects the professional expertise and holistic approach of a Licensed Therapist in NYC specializing in mental health and Ayurvedic Health.
+objective_html: The objective of this website is to create an engaging, informative, and user-friendly platform that reflects the professional expertise and holistic approach of Amy, a Licensed Therapist in NYC specializing in mental health and Ayurvedic Health.
 The focus will be on making the new site:<ul><li>Visually stunning design</li><li>Simple, user-friendly navigation that encourages users to browse further</li><li>SEO (Search Engine Optimised) site for strong rankings for relevant keywords</li><li>Fast to load and compatible across all modern browsers</li><li>Easy for non-technical users to update and maintain</li><li>Mobile and tablet friendly (responsive) design</li><li>Built in the latest web technologies (HTML, CSS, Javascript & Jekyll)</li></ul>
 options:
- - title: ONE
+ - title: Prana
-   price: 250
+   price: 400
    page_number: single
    pricing_stages:
-     design: 100
+     design: 160
-     develop: 125
+     develop: 200
-     launch: 25
+     launch: 40
- - title: TWO
+ - title: Sama
-   price: 500
+   price: 700
    page_number: 3
    features:
     - Homepage
     - About page
     - Contact page + Thank You page
    pricing_stages:
-     design: 200
+     design: 280
-     develop: 250
+     develop: 350
-     launch: 50
+     launch: 70
- - title: THREE
+ - title: Sattva
-   price: 1000
+   price: 1100
    page_number: 5
    features:
     - Homepage